 LeWitt, the godfather of Minimalism, was the art-world equivalent of a math nerd.
 (Please note: I love math nerds.)
 His wall drawings were the product of meticulous geometric formulae, executed with bloodless precision.
 LeWitt, a progenitor of Conceptualism, popularized the idea of anti-object art.
 For him, what ended up on the wall wasn’t the art of the piece; the art, rather, lived in the act of making it.
 You can look up sets of instructions for each and every one of the drawings, and, if followed to the letter, have a Sol LeWitt wall drawing of your own.

-As playful as it all is, looking at LeWitt paintings is hardly what you’d call an emotional experience.
+As playful as it all is, looking at LeWitt drawings isn’t what you’d call an emotional experience.
+They tickle the brain, leaving the soul largely unperturbed.
 Enter Moran.
 I don’t know what I imagined LeWitt’s work would sound like, if I ever did.
 But I didn’t imagine this.

 The wall drawings are about proportion and division, color and line; they are exacting and tightly-wound to the point of befuddlement.
 Moran’s pieces, meanwhile, meander, loose and lush.
 As you look and listen, there’s a shiver, and a realization.
 There’s something profound in this meeting of opposites that works beyond form.